Custódio Castro

-Custódio Miguel Dias de Castro (born 24 May 1983), known simply as Custódio, is a Portuguese former professional footballer who played as a defensive midfielder, currently manager of Primeira Liga club Alverca.
+Custódio Miguel Dias de Castro (born 24 May 1983), known simply as Custódio, is a Portuguese former professional footballer who played as a defensive midfielder.
+He is currently a manager.

 Over 12 seasons, he amassed Primeira Liga totals of 209 matches and 12 goals, representing in the competition Sporting CP, Vitória de Guimarães and Braga.
 He reached the 2011 Europa League final with the latter club, and also played in Russia and Turkey.

 Custódio was part of the Portugal squad at Euro 2012, earning a total of ten caps in one year.

 Club career

 Custódio was born in the village of Brito, Guimarães.
 From 2001 to 2007 he played for Sporting CP, making his Primeira Liga debut on 23 March 2002 in a 2–0 home win against Salgueiros; he finished the 2003–04 season with 27 league appearances.

 In the 2006–07 campaign, coach Paulo Bento named Custódio captain in recognition of his history at Sporting and consistent displays in the previous seasons.
 Incidentally, in that timeframe, he also fell out of favour in the team's rotation and, in June 2007, was sold to Russian Premier League side Dynamo Moscow.

 Custódio returned to Portugal in January 2009, re-joining childhood club Vitória de Guimarães along with Cícero Semedo.
 On 31 August of the following year, he moved to Minho neighbours Braga.

 In his first season at the Estádio Municipal de Braga, Custódio battled for first-choice status with Brazilians Leandro Salino and Vandinho, but managed to appear in 21 competitive matches.
-On 5 February 2011 he scored from close range in a 2–1 away win against Marítimo, helping his team finish fourth in the league.
-On 5 May he netted arguably the most important goal of his career, heading from a corner kick for the game's only in a home victory over Benfica in the UEFA Europa League semi-finals second leg, with Braga qualifying for the final on the away goals rule.
+On 5 February 2011, he scored from close range in a 2–1 away win against Marítimo, helping his team finish fourth in the league.
+He netted arguably the most important goal of his career on 5 May, heading from a corner kick for the game's only in a home victory over Benfica in the UEFA Europa League semi-finals second leg, with Braga qualifying for the final on the away goals rule.

 Custódio spent the first half of 2011–12 on the sidelines, nursing a serious knee injury.
-When he returned to full fitness, however, he benefitted from Djamal Mahamat's presence in the 2012 Africa Cup of Nations and begun appearing regularly in the starting XI, scoring against Marítimo (2–1 away win) and former team Guimarães (4–0, at home).
+When he returned to full fitness, however, he benefitted from Djamal Mahamat's presence in the 2012 Africa Cup of Nations and begun appearing regularly in the starting XI, scoring against Marítimo (2–1 away win) and his former employers Guimarães (4–0, at home).

 In May 2017, after two and a half seasons in the Turkish Süper Lig with Akhisar Belediyespor, the 34-year-old Custódio retired and returned to Braga, being named assistant manager at the reserve side.
-On 3 March 2020, he left the under-17s and was appointed at the helm of the first team, replacing Sporting-bound Ruben Amorim.
-On his debut three days later, he managed a 3–1 home victory over Portimonense.